annndruha/keenetic_wifi_telegram_logger/README.md

 # Keenetic Wi-Fi Telegram Logger

-Simple python script which sends a Telegram message when a device is connected to Wi-Fi or disconnected from Wi-Fi
+Simple python script which sends you a Telegram message when a device connected to Wi-Fi or disconnected.
+Work only with Keenetic routers.
+Script use REST (over CLI) Keenetic-API.
+For test propose check your router web-interface at `https://yourdomain.keenetic.pro/a`

 ## How to use (linux)